-If interest rates at the year end date, fluctuates by 1% higher / lower with all other variables held constant, profit after taxation for the year would have been Rupees 3.624 million (2020: loss after taxation for the year would have been Rupees 2.302 million higher / lower) lower / higher mainly as a result of higher / lower interest expense on floating rate borrowings.
+If interest rates at the year end date, fluctuates by 1% higher / lower with all other variables held constant, profit after taxation for the year would have been Rupees 1.370 million (2021: Rupees 3.624 million) lower / higher mainly as a result of higher / lower interest expense on floating rate borrowings.
 This analysis is prepared assuming the amounts of liabilities outstanding at reporting dates were outstanding for the whole year.